 What is Tungsten Carbide?

-Tungsten carbide has been utilized since the 1920s as a replacement for tool steels in extreme wear applications.
+Carbides have been utilized since the 1920s as a replacement for tool steels in extreme wear applications.
 Its properties allow this amazing material to resist some of the harshest working conditions including corrosive environments, high temperatures, extreme compressive loads, high impact as well as severely abrasive wear conditions.

-Important Considerations for Carbide
+What Important for Carbide?

 Coating of Carbide

 Various coatings are harder thand carbide and can further improve the wear resistance in metalforming applications: These coatings are:

 - TD – at 90 HRC and a pure vanadium carbide it shows improved resistance to galling and the carbide base is very stable during heat treatment.
 Carbide with Co > 10% can be TD coated

 - NANO – The TiAlN is ~ 90 HRC and also shows improved adhesion resistance but the bonding strength is not as high as with TD.
 Any carbide grade can be NANO coated.

 What can we do for you?